Boston Marathon bomber confessed to FBI agents in handwritten notes

 108 Hours Inside the Hunt for the Boston Marathon Bombers, part 1April 12, 201406:53

-The brothers finished the bombs on the day of the race after working on them for roughly two hours, according to an FBI form known as a 302.
+The brothers finished the bombs on the day of the race after working on them for roughly two hours, according to an FBI document.

-The statements also confirm what NBC News has previously reported, that the brothers originally intended to attack a July 4th event in Boston, that they attacked earlier because the bombs were ready sooner than they anticipated, and that it was the plan for the two brothers to travel to New York and bomb Times Square on April 18th because the two had seen their pictures on the news as a result of an FBI news conference that afternoon.
+The statements also confirm what NBC News has previously reported, that the brothers originally intended to attack a Fourth of July event in Boston; that they attacked earlier because the bombs were ready sooner than they anticipated; and that two brothers planned to travel to New York and bomb Times Square on April 18 because the two had seen their pictures on the news as a result of an FBI news conference that afternoon.

 However, Dzhokhar wasn't truthful in all of his statements to agents.
-For instance, he initially told them that he didn't know where his brother got the gun they used to shoot MIT officer Sean Collier but later said they found it in a junkyard.
+For instance, he initially told them that he didn't know where his brother got the gun used to kill MIT officer Sean Collier but later said they found it in a junkyard.

-The gun was actually given to Dzhokhar himself by a friend, according to testimony of the friend, Stephen Silva, and a video recording of Silva telling an FBI informant that he gave Dzhokhar the gun that ultimately killed Collier.
+The gun was actually given to Dzhokhar by a friend, according to the testimony of the friend, Stephen Silva, and a video recording of Silva telling an FBI informant that he gave Dzhokhar the gun.

 The handwritten notes indicate that Dzhokhar asked FBI agents several times whether Tamerlan was dead or alive.
-Tamerlan had been dead for nearly 48 hours according to public statements at the time.
+Tamerlan had been dead for nearly 48 hours at the time, according to public statements.
 However, the notes and the defense filing seems to suggest that the FBI had originally told Dzhokhar that his brother was still alive.

 The statements were originally made in a sealed motion filed by Dzhokhar's defense attorneys who were arguing to the court that the statements should be excluded from being made public to the jury.
 The statements were not made public at trial but much of what Dzhokhar said came out in other testimony or in evidence presented by law enforcement.